 The Significance of Owls in the Bible

 Throughout history, owls have had diverse symbolic meanings across cultures.
 In some cultures, they are seen as wise creatures, while in others, they are associated with death and bad omens.
 In the Bible, the owl is mentioned several times, and each instance provides insight into its symbolism.
-In this article, we will explore the meaning of owls in the Bible and what they represent.
+In this article with Impeccable Nest, we will explore the meaning of owls in the Bible and what they represent.

 Who are the Owls in the Bible?